-When I started traveling to Italy, I always wondered how they actually make Parma Ham.
+When I started traveling to Italy, I always wondered how they actually make Parma Ham (and mortadella too!).
 When I walked around any small town in Italy I always saw large legs of ham hanging from the ceiling.
 More often than not, they were stamped with a crown shaped marking that bears a single word: “Parma.”
 But, how did they get there?

 What is Prosciutto di Parma

 Prosciutto di Parma, or more generally, Parma ham, has been around since Roman times.
 There are stories from 100 BC referencing the unique flavor of the air-dried pork from the area surrounding Parma.
 At the time, pork was dried to extend its life and prevent it from spoiling.

 A group of Parma ham producers created a Consortium, Consorzio del Prosciutto di Parma, in the 1970s, to control the quality of prosciutto.
 In 1996, the European Union gave the DOP designation on Prosciutto di Parma.
 Like all DOP and IGP products, the Consortium regulates the types of pigs that can be used, what the pigs are fed, and how the ham itself is produced.